eclab/mason/README.md

 - mason-project-archetype, a MASON example project that execute the Flocker simulation.
 - distributed-project-archetype, a Distributed MASON example project that execute the D-Flocker simulation.

+### MASON/Distributed MASON Maven archetypes

+We provide two different archetypes:

+- mason-project-archetype, a simple MASON simulation project with all dependencies included.
+- distributed-mason-project-archetype, a simple Distributed MASON simulation project with all dependencies included.

 ### Execute MASON/Distributed MASON simulation

 You can build your simulation using Maven.
 In your project folder: